JoelEinbinder/KoalaJS/README.md

-LazyJS
+KoalaJS
 ======

-LazyJS let's you program badly, and makes it so things still work out ok.
+KoalaJS let's you program badly, and makes it so things still work out ok.